-WASHINGTON STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES Understand and apply properties o f operations and the relationship between addition and d subtraction 1.OA.3 Apply properties of operations as strategies to add and subtract.
-Examples: If $8 + 3 = 11$ is known, then $3 + 8 = 11$ is also known.
-(Commutative property of addition.)
-To add $2 + 6 + 4$ , the second two numbers can be added to make a ten, so $2 + 6 + 4 = 2 + 10 = 12$ .
+MARYLAND STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES Understand and Apply Properties of Operation s and Relationship Between Addition and Subtr action 1.OA.3 Apply properties of operations as strategies to add and subtract.
+(Students need not use formal terms for these properties.)
+Examples: If 8 + 3 equals 11 is known, then 3 + 8 equals 11 is also known.
+(Commutative property of addition) To add 2 + 6 + 4, the second two numbers can be added to make a ten, so 2 + 6 + 4 equals 2 + 10, which equals 12.
 (Associative property of addition.)
-Addition and Subtraction Relationship Addition and Subtraction Fact Families Subtraction Patterns Commutative Property of Addition Kingdom of Counting: Commutative Property of Addition Mental Math Games: Commutative Property of Addition 1.OA.4 Understand subtraction as an unknown-addend problem.
+Addition and Subtraction Relationship Addition and Subtraction Fact Families Subtraction Patterns Commutative Property of Addition 1.OA.4 Understand subtraction as an unknown- addend problem.
 For example, subtract 10 - 8 by finding the number that makes 10 when added to 8.
-Missing Addends Subtraction Patterns Addition and Subtraction Fact Families Kingdom of Counting: Missing Minuends and Subtrahends, Missing Addends, Missing Addends to Sums to 10 Mental Math Games: Missing Addends Understand subtraction as an unknown addend problem.pdf: Understand subtraction as an unknown-addend problem.
+Missing Addends Subtraction Patterns Addition and Subtraction Relationship Addition and Subtraction Fact Families Mental Math Games Commutative Property of Addition Understand subtraction as an unknown addend problem.pdf: Understand subtraction as an unknown addend problem.
 Add and subtract within 20.
 Write each subtraction problem as an addition problem and solve it.
-Add and subtract within 20 1.OA.5 Relate counting to addition and subtraction (e.g., by counting on 2 to add 2).
-Song: Counting On Books: Circus 20; Painting by Number Jump Rope Rhymes Skip Count by 2 Count On Make and Count Groups Add Groups Subtract Groups Relate counting to addition and subtraction.pdf: Relate counting to addition and subtraction.
+Add and Subtract Within Twenty 1.OA.5 Relate counting to addition and subtraction (e.g., by counting on two to add two).
+Song: Counting On Books: Circus 20; Painting by Number; Jump Rope Rhymes Skip Count by 2 Count On Make and Count Groups Add Groups Subtract Groups Relate counting to addition and subtraction.pdf: Relate counting to addition and subtraction.
 Skip Counting Chant Jump Rope Counting Related Facts Count by 10s Count by 5s Count by 2s

-WASHINGTON STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES Add and subtract within 20 continued demonstrating fluency for addition and subtraction within 10.
-Use strategies such as counting on; making ten (e.g., 8 + 6 = 8 + 2 + 4 = 10 + 4 = 14); decomposing a number leading to a ten (e.g., 13 - 4 = 13 - 3 - 1 = 10 - 1 = 9); using the relationship between addition and subtraction (e.g., knowing that 8 + 4 = 12, one knows 12 - 8 = 4); and creating equivalent but easier or known sums (e.g., adding 6 + 7 by creating the known equivalent 6 + 6 + 1 = 12 + 1 = 13).
-Songs: Fact Families; Counting On Books: Facts about Families; Circus 20; Painting by Number Addition and Subtraction Fact Families Addition Sentences Subtraction Sentences Commutative Property of Addition Addition and Subtraction Relationship Missing Addends Missing Minuends and Subtrahends Add 3 One-digit Numbers Subtraction Patterns Mental Math Games Speed Games Add and subtract within 20.pdf: Add and subtract within 20, demonstrating fluency for addition and subtraction within 10.
-The Three Little Bears Fact Family Bingo A Graph of Fact Families Bean Facts Draw a Picture Addition Number Pyramid Subtraction Sentences Model the Story Fact Families Add and 1-5 Add and 6-10 Order Property of Addition Add Doubles +1 to 11 Add Doubles +1 to 21) Make 10 Subtract from Subtract Subtract to 10 Fact Families to 20 Add and Subtract Doubles to 10 Add and Subtract Doubles to 20 Add and Subtract Doubles to 20 Addition-horizontal Subtraction-horizontal Subtraction-horizontal Subtraction-horizontal Subtraction-horizontal Subtraction-horizontal Subtraction-horizontal Subtraction-horizontal
+MARYLAND STANDARDS WATERFORD DIGITAL RESOURCES WATERFORD TEACHER RESOURCES Add and Subtract Within Twenty continued 1.OA.6 Add and subtract within twenty, demonstrating fluency for addition and subtraction within ten.
+Use strategies such as counting on, making ten (e.g. $8 + 6 = 8 + 2 + 4$ , which leads to 10 + 4 = 14); decomposing a number leading to a ten (e.g., $13 - 4 = 13 - 3 - 1$ , which leads to $10 - 1 =$ 9); using the relationship between addition and subtraction (e.g., knowing that $8 + 4 = 12$ , one knows 12 - 8 = 4); and creating equivalent but easier or known sums (e.g., adding $6 + 7$ by creating the known equivalent $6 + 6 + 1 = 12 + 1$ , which equals 13).
+Songs: Fact Families; Counting On Books: Facts about Families; Circus 20; Painting by Number Addition and Subtraction Fact Families Addition Sentences Subtraction Sentences Commutative Property of Addition Addition and Subtraction Relationship Missing Addends Missing Minuends and Subtrahends Add 3 One-digit Numbers Subtraction Patterns Add and subtract within 20.pdf: Add and subtract within 20, demonstrating fluency for addition and subtraction within 10.
+The Three Little Bears Fact Family Bingo A Graph of Fact Families Bean Facts Draw a Picture Addition Number Pyramid Subtraction Sentences Model the Story Fact Families Add and 1-5 Add and 6-10 Order Property of Addition Add Doubles +1 to 11 Add Doubles to 20 Add Doubles +1 to 21) Make 10 Subtract Subtract Subtract Subtract Subtract Subtract Add and Subtract Doubles to 10 Add and Subtract Doubles to 20 Add and Subtract Doubles to 10 Add and Subtract Doubles to 10 Add and Subtract Doubles to 10 Add and Subtract Doubles to 20 Sets of flashcards: Addition-Horizontal Subtraction-Horizontal Subtraction-Horizontal